 Research shows that the average person moves home eight times in their lifetime.
 However, a person that has suddenly left everything behind is probably likely to move more frequently.
 This can make it very hard to find someone’s address, or at least their current address, especially if they are moving between short-term rentals, hostels, etc.

 Studies show that the median distance to move is only 9 miles.
-While there are many cases of people moving further to escape perceived danger or draw a line under the past chapter of their life, the good news is that the person is probably a lot closer to home than you might first fear.
-After all, only 400,000 people will emigrate the UK each year – missing people account for a very small percentage.
+While there are many cases of people moving further to escape the perceived danger or draw a line under the last chapter of their life, the good news is that the person is probably a lot closer to home than you might first fear.
+After all, only 400,000 people will emigrate to the UK each year – missing people account for a very small percentage.

-Still the fact that almost 400,000 households move home each year means that you may struggle to find people that have seemingly disappeared from the networks you’d usually use to contact them.
+Still, the fact that almost 400,000 households move home each year means that you may struggle to find people that have seemingly disappeared from the networks you’d usually use to contact them.
 People tracing without their current details is tough, but it doesn’t mean you should give up.